nodexone/testnet/teritori/README.md

 sudo ufw enable
 ```

+## Monitoring
+To monitor and get alerted about your validator health status you can use my guide on [Set up monitoring and alerting for teritori validator](https://github.com/nodesxploit/testnet/blob/main/teritori/monitoring/README.md)

 ## Calculate synchronization time
 This script will help you to estimate how much time it will take to fully synchronize your node\